Thru-hiking 101

 The deposit is 25% of your trip cost and is required at booking.
 The deposit is included in the total trip price.

-We can accommodate up to five participants per trip.
-While we expect the trip to fill up, it should be noted that we do require a minimum of three participants.
-If less than three participants have registered by the due date, those who have booked this trip will have the option to either cover the additional costs so that the trip may proceed or cancel their trip and receive a refund, minus processing fees.
+We can accommodate up to six participants per trip.
+While we expect this trip to fill up, we require a minimum of three participants to cover the operating cost.
+If fewer than three participants register by the due date, those who booked will have the option to either cover the additional costs so the trip may proceed or cancel and receive a refund, minus processing fees.

 Cancellation Policy:

-Please understand that we may turn away other customers in order to hold your reservation.
-Our policy is not meant to be punitive, however, we plan far in advance to make these trips a possibility.
-At the time of the due date, funds may have already been used in preparation for your upcoming trip.
+Please understand this trip takes time and advance notice to plan and execute.
+We may turn away other customers to hold your reservation.
+Our policy is not meant to be punitive, however, we plan far in advance to make these trips possible.
+By the due date, funds have already been used in preparation for your upcoming trip.
 For this reason, we strictly adhere to our cancellation policy.
-We strongly suggest that you purchase travel insurance to help cover any unforeseen circumstance that may lead to you canceling after the due date.
+We strongly suggest purchasing travel insurance to help cover any unforeseen circumstance that may lead to you canceling after the due date.

-To qualify for refunds, you must notify us in writing, by email, to info@katahdinadventureco.com.
+To qualify for refunds, you must notify us in writing via email to info@katahdinadventureco.com.

 Katahdin Adventure Company reserves the right to alter or cancel trips and determine refund amounts at its sole discretion.